Weapons Locker – Melee weapons – Small melee weapons

-There are various knife designs that store the blade within the handle.
+Several knife designs store the blade within the handle.
 This way a full-length knife can be easily and discreetly carried.
 The main designs are :

 Just like the old-fashioned pocket knives.
 You fold out the blade from the handle then lock it.
 The most simple and reliable approach, but it doesn’t look too tough.
 So some folks call them “tactical folders” to sound harder.

 Now strongly associated with mid-XXth-century youth gangs.
-These weapons use some sort of spring-loaded system to deploy the blade out of the handle.
+These weapons use a spring to deploy the blade out of the handle.
 Either it forcefully slides forward, or it springs in an arc from the side.

 This is faster than a folding knife.
 And seeing the blade flick out and gets locked in position with a mechanical noise can intimidate folks who are not used to it.
 In game terms switchblades might even have a few APs/Ranks in an intimidation skill.

 Since they are usually heavily legislated against, switchblades tend to be of terrible quality.
 They’re often bought in frontier shops or from illicit street vendors.
-On the other hand, some get made by reputed knifemakers in small series for specialised needs.
+On the other hand, some reputed knifemakers make small series for specialised needs.